grid-line

 The release of ChatGPT brought about unprecedented interest.

-Following ChatGPT, Google launched its own AI chatbot named Bard.
+Following ChatGPT, Google launched its own AI chatbot named Gemini.

 Microsoft also released a Bing chatbot that utilizes OpenAI’s technology.